 Being aware of commitment bias is an advantage in more ways than one.
 By becoming aware of it, we can begin working towards avoiding it.
 Since this bias can cause us to make poor decisions, avoiding it can be advantageous.
 Dismantling this bias is a starting point for personal growth, as doing so allows us to admit when we have made a mistake and learn from our past behavior.

-A second way in which awareness of commitment bias can benefit us is described by Robert Cialdini in his Six Principles of Persuasion.6 Cialdini identified six principles that, when used ethically, can increase your persuasiveness.
+Robert Cialdini describes a second way in which awareness of commitment bias can benefit us in his Six Principles of Persuasion.6 Cialdini identified principles that, when used ethically, can increase your persuasiveness.
 One of these principles is consistency, a factor that underlies commitment bias.
-Cialdini explained that, by having people make a small commitment early on, you increase the chances of them agreeing to make a larger commitment at a later date.
+Cialdini explained that by having people make a small commitment early on, you increase the chances of them agreeing to make a more significant commitment later.
 There are many areas where this knowledge of commitment bias may be useful.
 It can help with anything from making a sale to persuading someone to keep up with their annual visit to the doctor.

 How to avoid it

 Avoiding commitment bias isn’t always easy.
 For one thing, it involves going against our natural drive for consistency.
-For another, it can make us worry that others will think poorly of us for making bad decisions.
+For another, it causes us to worry that others will think poorly of us for making bad decisions.

 The first step to avoiding commitment bias is recognizing that consistency isn’t the be-all and end-all.
 If you find that certain past behaviors of yours no longer align with your goals or values, there’s no reason to remain committed to them.
 We’re allowed to grow and change – in fact, it’s encouraged that we do so.
-It’s irrational to make decisions based solely on a desire for consistency, or a fear of shaking things up.
+Making decisions based solely on a desire for consistency or a fear of shaking things up is irrational.
 Conscious recognition of that can help us avoid this type of behavior in the future.

-Furthermore, while we worry that others will think less of us if our decisions lead to negative outcomes, people actually tend to have more respect for those who are able to admit that they made a mistake.
+Furthermore, while we worry that others will think less of us if our decisions lead to negative outcomes, people tend to have more respect for those who can admit that they made a mistake.
 That being said, there will always be people who disagree with you, so why worry about that?
 Think back on the example of the college student who is putting off changing their major because they’re worried people will judge them.
-Perhaps they’re right; they may have friends or family who are surprised, or even disappointed by the change.
-However, the decision to change their major affects no one but themselves, so why should they let the judgement of others hold them back?
-The key to avoiding commitment bias is to focus on the good that will come from changing your behavior, instead of worrying about what others will think of you.
+Perhaps they’re right; they may have friends or family who are surprised or even disappointed by the change.
+However, the decision to change their major affects no one but themselves, so why should they let the judgment of others hold them back?
+The key to avoiding commitment bias is to focus on the good that will come from changing your behavior instead of worrying about what others will think of you.

 How it all started

-The first description of commitment bias came from Staw’s 1976 paper, “Knee-deep in the big muddy: a study of escalating commitment to a chosen course of action”.7 He illustrated how, when our decisions have negative consequences, it seems like the obvious course of action would be to try something else instead, yet, these undesirable outcomes often serve to make us more resolute in our initial choice.
+The first description of commitment bias came from Staw’s 1976 paper, “Knee-deep in the big muddy: a study of escalating commitment to a chosen course of action”.7 He illustrated how, when our decisions have negative consequences, it seems like the obvious course of action would be to try something else instead, yet, these undesirable outcomes often serve to ground using our initial choice.
 Staw used the literature on forced compliance studies to support this hypothesis, by explaining how, in these kinds of experiments, participants often try to justify their behavior.

 Staw tested his theory by having participants read a case study and make decisions about the allocation of funds within a company in a hypothetical situation.
-The consequences of the participants’ decisions were manipulated by the experimenter such that they were either in the “positive outcomes” condition or the “negative outcomes” decision.
-For those in the former condition, the outcome of their decision about the allocation of the business’ money was favorable.
-For those in the latter condition, the outcome was unfavorable; they were told that they had made the wrong decision.
+The experimenters manipulated the consequences of the participants' decisions.
+They were either placed in the “positive outcomes” condition or the “negative outcomes” condition.
+For those in the former condition, the outcome of their decision about allocating the business’ money was favorable.
+For those in the latter condition, the outcome was unfavorable; they were told that they had made a significant error.
 The findings supported Staw’s theory by showing that the participants in the “negative outcomes” condition engaged in commitment bias.
 Moreover, there was evidence of the participants attempting to justify their behavior to themselves as well as others.8

-Sunk cost fallacy refers to how we feel the need to follow through with something once we’ve invested time and/or money into it.
+Sunk cost fallacy refers to our need to follow through with something once we’ve invested time and/or money into it.
 It is an example of commitment bias, as it occurs even when the outcome isn’t one we hoped for.
-We feel that if we don’t stay committed, the investments we made will have all been for nothing.
+We feel that if we don’t stay committed, our investments will have all been for nothing.
 This causes us to feel wasteful and to question our ability to make rational decisions.
 Even though it’s usually not the best course of action, it sometimes feels better to suffer through the negative consequences.